 This converter supports multiple different file formats for easy conversion.
-It also functions as a video trimmer, compressor, merger and also serves as a DVD converter.
+It also functions as a video trimmer, compressor, merger, and DVD converter.

 Video Converter and Compressor

-Labeled as one of the fastest video converters, Video Converter and Compressor also helps in video compressing.
+Labeled as one of the fastest, Video Converter and Compressor also help in video compressing.
 It also facilitates changing of video resolution and bit rate.
 You can also reduce the video size and still get a decent resolution with this.

 This free video converter supports many video file formats.
 You can also cut, merge, trim and rotate your video with it.
 You can also compress the file size.
 It is a good bargain since it is free!